MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-multiple-regions.md

 ## Create a domain controller

-A domain controller in the new region is necessary to provide authentication if the primary site is not available.
-To create the [domain controller in the new region](/windows-server/identity/ad-ds/introduction-to-active-directory-domain-services-ad-ds-virtualization-level-100), follow these steps:
+A [domain controller in the new region](/windows-server/identity/ad-ds/introduction-to-active-directory-domain-services-ad-ds-virtualization-level-100) is necessary to provide authentication if the primary site is not available.
+To create the domain controller in the new region:

 1. Return to the **SQL-HA-RG** resource group.
 1. Select **+ Create**.